GitHub Actions: Understanding the Push and Pull Request Triggers

 main

-branch, AND - You’re changing source code or dependencies, AND
+branch, AND - You change files in the source directory or dependencies, AND

-Let’s modify our Hello World workflow to see this in action.
-We’ll make it run only when JavaScript files change on the main branch:
+Let’s modify our Hello World workflow to use both branch and path filters.
+We’ll make it run only when JavaScript files change on the main branch.

 name: Hello World